ZhiyuanArbin/ChannelManagerArchitecture/README.md

 1. **Memory Management**: Replace raw pointers with smart pointers (std::unique_ptr, std::shared_ptr) to prevent memory leaks and improve code safety.

-2. **Thread Safety**: Enhance thread safety around the callback mechanism, particularly for registering and invoking callbacks.
+2. **Thread Safety**: Enhance thread safety for the central data table access, particularly when multiple threads are reading and writing to the table.
+Consider implementing a reader-writer lock pattern or other concurrent data structure solutions.

-3. **Error Handling**: Implement a more robust error handling strategy, either using exceptions or error codes, to manage failures gracefully.
+3. **Error Handling**: Implement a more robust error handling strategy, either using exceptions or error codes, to manage failures gracefully, especially for data reception and processing errors.

+4. **Data Optimization**: Implement a more efficient data storage strategy for the channel data table, such as circular buffers for time-series data or a more sophisticated caching mechanism.

+5. **Advanced Analytics**: Extend the channel data table to include derived metrics and analytics like state-of-charge estimation, cell health indicators, or pattern recognition for battery behavior.

+6. **Configurable Data Reception**: Add configuration options for the M4 data reception thread, such as adjustable polling rates, filtering capabilities, or priority-based processing.